rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    :width: 500 px
    :align: center

-   Graphviz drawing of the 9-tiles rating result
+   Drawing of the 9-tiles rating-by-ranking result

 We have noticed in the tutorial on :ref:`ranking with multiple criteria <Ranking-Tutorial-label>`, that there is not a single optimal rule for ranking from a given outranking digraph.
 The *Copeland* rule, for instance, has the advantage of being *Condorcet* consistent, i.e. when the outranking digraph models in fact a linear ranking, this ranking will necessarily be the result of the *Copeland* rule.
 When this is not the case, and especially when the outranking digraph shows many circuits, all potential ranking rules may give very divergent ranking results, and hence also substantially divergent rating-by-ranking results.